How to Clean a Bathroom (Properly)

 While cleaning your surfaces, we generally suggest starting from the highest point in your bathroom and working your way down.
 Cleaning in such a way means that, if any dirt and grime you’ve cleaned from higher areas fall down to lower surfaces, it is easier to clean them later.

-When it comes to your shower glass panels or windows, you should aim to use an alternate cleaner and cloth – if applicable.
+When it comes to your shower glass panels or windows, you should aim to use an alternate cleaner and cloth (or squeegee) – if applicable.